 The ear pads are soft brown velvet and are replaceable.
 There are stunning burl wood accents, and the style is inspired by the look and feel of a high end automobile.
 I wasn’t so sure about their appearance from the photos online but when they showed up and I opened the box I was very impressed.

 These are now available in black for those who would prefer a more classic headphone look.
 The Sennheiser HD 598 Special Edition is now available on Amazon.
-They are also available on eBay for about $20 cheaper as of December 13th, 2015.

 The build quality is solid.
 You can tell that these, with the correct care and case should last a very long time.